Boraras brigittae: Anatomy and appearance

 Members of this species can range in base body color from a light rusty orange-red to a vibrant red, with a distinctive black stripe that runs along the lateral line.
 Females in this species have rounder bellies and lighter color than males.
-The males are smaller than females and more brightly colored with dominant adult males displaying the most vibrant coloration.
+The males are smaller than females and more brightly colored, with dominant males displaying the most vibrant coloration.
 Their sizes range between 10 and 20 mm, although the largest known specimen had a recorded total length of 3.1 cm.

 A school of Boraras brigittae in a nano aquarium.

 Diet

-Chili rasboras, like all members of the Boraras genus, are micro-predators with a diet primarily consisting of small insects, worms, crustaceans, and other zooplankton.
+Chili rasboras, like all members of its genus, are micro-predators with a diet primarily consisting of small insects, worms, crustaceans, and other zooplankton.

 In the aquarium

 These fishes prefer an aquarium setting that is similar to their natural habitat and can live up to 8 years if properly cared for.
 They may be fed pellets, frozen food, flakes, young brine shrimp and worms.